bharat88226-sudo/Bharat-pal/README.md

 # Bharat-pal
-this is my first repository
+This is my first repository
+author-Bharat pal